pachyderm/pachyderm/doc/FAQ.md

 Finally, once your analysis is ready to go, you simply add your job to Pachyderm as a pipeline.
 Now it’ll automatically run and continue updating as new data comes into the system, letting you seamlessly transition from experimentation all the way to a full production deployment of your new model.
 Pachyderm even has rolling updates so your can continue to upgrade your production model with zero downtime.

 ##### Is Pachyderm enterprise production ready?
 Yes!
 Pachyderm just hit v1.0 and is ready for production use!
-If you’re interested in help getting your deployment or just want to talk to us about the details, we’d love to hear from you.
+If you need help with your deployment or just want to talk to us about the details, we’d love to hear from you!
 Info@pachyderm.io
 ##### How does Pachyderm handle logging?
 Kubernetes actually handles all the logging for us.
 You can use `kubectl logs` to get logs from every job, pod, and container running in Pachyderm.
 Kubernetes also comes with it’s own tools for pushing those logs to whatever other services you use for log aggregation and analysis.
 ##### Does Pachyderm only work with Docker containers?
 Right now yes, but Pachyderm has no strict dependencies on Docker so we’ll have support for rkt and other container formats soon.
-##### How do I get support for Pachyderm?
+##### How do I get enterprise support for Pachyderm?
 If you’re using Pachyderm in production or evaluating it as a potential solution, we’d love to chat with you! support@pachyderm.io
-For specific bugs or issues, Github (LINK) is one of the best ways to reach us.
 ##### What if I find bugs or have questions about using Pachyderm?
-You can submit bug reports, questions, or PR’s on Github (LINK) and we’ll respond right away.
+You can submit bug reports, questions, or PR’s on [Github](https://github.com/pachyderm/pachyderm/issues) and we’ll respond right away.
 If you have questions that are specific to your use case that you don’t want shared publicly, you can email us at support@pachyderm.io
 ##### How do I start contributing to Pachyderm?
-Check out issues on Github that are labeled as “noob-friendly.”(LINK) Sign our CLA (LINK) and join our developer community!
+We're thrilled to have you contribute to Pachyderm!
+Check out contributor guide(LINK) to see all the details.
+If you're not sure where to start, issues on [Github](https://github.com/pachyderm/pachyderm/issues) that are labeled as “noob-friendly” are good places to begin.